-Some module provides multiple carrier support.
-Use this command to switch between carriers.
-It may take some time (depends on module's mechanism) to switch between carriers.
+Some modules provide multiple carrier support.
+Use the cell\mgmt switch\carrier command to switch between carriers.
+It may take some time (depending on the module's mechanism) to switch between carriers.

 For the UC-2114 and UC-2116 computers, refer to the following table for a list of the cellular carriers supported.